SolarDebris/aegis/README.md

 ### Script

-This will include running the binary with running all three modules in the binary and choosing which exploit to use.
-It will also include the logging and ctfd submit script.
+The ./aegis script is what will setup the control flow for analyzing and exploiting the binary.
+It will also deal with multithreading and submitting stuff to ctfd.
+To automatically submit flags with ctfd you need to have an environment variable `CTFD_TOK` and set it to your ctfd token.
+You will also need to run the script `get_chals_list.sh` which will grab a list of all of the challenges and put it into `bininfo/challenges.csv`.
+To run it multithreaded add `-thread` when you run the command.
+To exploit multiple files, run `./aegis -batch (bininfo/challenges.csv)` or `./aegis -batch bins/`

 ### Static Analysis

-The static analyis file will check for is things like printf vulnerabilities and snippets of code that have vulnerabilities.
+The static analyis file, `rage/machine.py` will check for is things like printf vulnerabilities and snippets of code that have vulnerabilities using the binaryninja python api.
 It will also check symbol tables, the got, plt, and data.
-This module is stored in the machine.py file and is used to grab information out of the binary.
+It will also find rop gadgets using ROPgadget as well and sort for the most efficient gadget.

 ### Dynamic Analysis